 Responsible for organising social events

-We have no stylistic affiliation but we are a part of a fraternity of like-minded dojo who train for similar goals and we're a part of the larger ADL association which allows us to maintain a degree of technical quality.
+We have no stylistic affiliation but we are support members of Aikido Shimbokukai and we're a part of the ADL association which allows us to maintain a degree of technical quality.

 Our previous heritage was that of Ki-Aikido and then Aikido Yuishinkai (see club history below).
 Nowadays, a main technical influence of our dojo comes by way of Hiroshi Ikeda Sensei (of Boulder Aikikai) although we purposefully seek out any and all teachers who can bring us closer to understanding O-Sensei's "Aiki".